 Biratnagar’s drama fest draws 90 schools

-May 23, 2018-A district-level inter-school drama festival is currently ongoing at the Biratnagar-based Aarohan Gurukul Theatre.
+A district-level inter-school drama festival is currently ongoing at the Biratnagar-based Aarohan Gurukul Theatre.
 The fest features plays by student-artists from 90 schools in the district.

 According to Suvalmani Sapkota, chairperson of the organisers Sumeru Kala Sarobar Lalitpur, the fest has already seen the staging of 29 plays by Monday, the fourth day of the festival, which is slated to continue till Sunday.

 An adjudication panel comprising Lokmani Sapkota, Dipesh Bhandari and Mukesh Karna will judge the staged plays.
 Sapkota said that a total of ten plays will be awarded on their merits whereas ten actors—five male actors and five females—five directors and five playwrights will be offered scholarships.